ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Likewise, when starting the app on a "fresh system", check that the files in shared_prefs are really there when one wants to exploit the vulnerabilities that are based on the shared prefs files.

+There is still an inbank folder in the app.

 The name of the release apps should be:

 - DIBA.apk